osmandin/adml/README.md

 - Supply application-prod.properties to specify database credentials.
 This will be replaced with Tomcat JNDI connections in future.
-- Grep for IPs for ASpace and production machine IP when deploying in production and change the IPs from "localhost" to the new address.
+- Grep for IPs for ASpace and production machine IP when deploying in production and change the IPs from `localhost` to the new address.

 Build